ga-wdi-boston/mongoose/README.md

 #### Virtual Attributes

-Another neat feature of Schemas is the ability to define 'virtual attributes': attributes whose values are interelated with the values of other attributes.
+Another neat feature of Schemas is the ability to define 'virtual attributes': attributes whose values are interrelated with the values of other attributes.
 In reality, these 'attributes' are actually just a pair of functions - `get` and `set`, specifically.